nodejs/node-v0.x-archive/doc/api/http.markdown

 ### agent.maxSockets

 By default set to 5.
-Determines how many concurrent sockets the agent can have open per host.
+Determines how many concurrent sockets the agent can have open per origin.

 ### agent.sockets

 An object which contains arrays of sockets currently in use by the Agent.
 Do not modify.

 ### agent.requests

 An object which contains queues of requests that have not yet been assigned to sockets.
 Do not modify.

 ## http.globalAgent